pushpakrai1607/pushpakrai1607/README.md

 ## Beyond Coding:
 - In my downtime, I immerse myself in the virtual worlds of Destiny 2 & Splatoon 2, drawing inspiration for creativity and problem-solving. 🎮
-- I also have a love for music; singing and karaoke allow me to express myself in a different medium. 🎤

 ## Coding Philosophy:
 - My love for coding is at the heart of everything I do.
 As a dedicated programmer, I constantly seek new challenges to improve my skills. 👩‍💻